ClementTariel/Mini-Botnet/README.md

 You can play the game directly in your browser at : https://megabattleclems.itch.io/mini-botnet

+You can also play it at : https://clementtariel.github.io/Mini-Botnet

 ## Disclaimer

 This game was made in a short time frame (first I made a prototype during a game jam, then I reworked a few thing and added some better visuals).